-- General, Debt Service and Capital Projects Funds. - LT Debt amount in constant dollars. - Percentages increasing over time may indicate a decreasing level of flexibility in how resources are allocated or decreasing ability to pay long-term debt. - The rating is unfavorable due to the recognition of the \$19.5 million liability to ECUA for the relocation of the Main Street Wastewater Treatment Plant in 2012 and the 2013 change in accounting principal which requires the City to blend CMPA into the City's financials resulting in the addition of \$54.1 million in in long-term debt.
+- General, Debt Service and Capital Projects Funds. - LT Debt amount in constant dollars. - Percentages increasing over time may indicate a decreasing level of flexibility in how resources are allocated or decreasing ability to pay long-term debt. - The rating is unfavorable as the City's governmental funds is above that of similar municipalities.
+The decease in 2017 is a result of write-off of CMPA's \$54.1 million in long-term debt due to the unwind of the New Market Tax Credit transaction and the dissolution of the CMPA.